• Skip to primary navigation

 The jalapeño has many health benefits, such as reducing inflammation and increasing your body's metabolism.

-It contains capsaicin which acts as an appetite suppressant.
+It contains capsaicin which is an appetite suppressant.

 The jalapeño is much milder than the scotch bonnet pepper - but it has a similar flavor.